zhangguangyan/debian-mini-desktop/dynaomdb.md

 | Dynamic rule-based routing API           | ✅ **Aurora PostgreSQL**                |
 | Complex date range and wildcard matching | ✅ **Aurora PostgreSQL**                |
 | Fast access with simple keys only        | ➖ DynamoDB (if very simple and static) |

+Use Aurora PostgreSQL unless you have extreme scale and fixed access patterns that justify DynamoDB’s complexity.